 The Superkids® Reading program is a core literacy curriculum for kindergarten that teaches all aspects of reading seamlessly integrated with the language arts.
 Built on scientific research and proven pedagogy, it combines rigorous instruction with highly motivating materials.
 By the time they finish the program, students have acquired the linguistic understanding required to develop into a fully literate individual.

 This curriculum provides opportunities for students to build their understandingof mathematical concepts and ample practice to master important skills through a problem-solving environment, insuring that students become life-long problems solvers.

-eachers who provide daily practice in responding to journal prompts produce confident writers.
+Teachers who provide daily practice in responding to journal prompts produce confident writers.
 This does not happen overnight.
-Teachers have to build up their students’ stamina for writing.
-At Holy Trinity, each Kindergartener is given a chance to share a personal experience with the class.
-Students can then recall story events or write their interpretation of the experience in their journals.
+Students gradually build their writing stamina under quality instruction.
+At Holy Trinity, each Kindergartner is given the chance to share a personal experiences with the class.
+Classmates then recall story events or write their interpretation of the experience in their own journals.
 Students are encouraged to use inventive spelling and the word wall of learned sight words to develop a journal entry.
-All journal entries are compiled into a binder for the parents to see writing growth throughout
+All journal entries are compiled into a binder for parents to see writing growth throughout the year.